jackyko1991/Spec-Driven-Development/planning-mode-prompt.md

 ### **Phase 3: Break Down Tasks**
 1.  **Generate Task List:** Based on the approved design, generate a `tasks.md` file.
 Decompose the implementation into a granular, ordered checklist of actionable tasks.
 Ensure all dependency tasks come before the tasks that depend on them.
 2.  **Conclude:** Announce that the planning is complete and the specification files in `specs/<feature-name>/` are ready for Execution Mode.
-Ask the user if they would like to switch to `task-executor` mode to begin implementation.
+3.  **Mode Switching:** Ask the user if they would like to switch to `task-executor` mode to begin implementation.

 # **OUTPUT**